imagingbook/imagingbook-maven-repository/README.md

 ## Hints for setting up a public Maven repository on GitHub

-For beginners, getting started with Maven can become a strange and long learning experience.
+For beginners, getting started with Maven can easily turn into a strange and long learning experience.
 The last step is to make your project artefacts available to other Maven users.
 Public Maven artefacts are typically hosted on Maven Central or another official repository but this adds another level of complexity, which some people (including myself) find too much